Lesterpaintstheworld/terminal-velocity/redondance_agent.md

 ## Proposed Enhancements to Redundancy Strategies

+### New Redundancy Strategies
+- **Real-Time Monitoring**: Implement real-time monitoring for communication failures to enable immediate response and logging of incidents.
+- **Comprehensive Error Recovery**: Develop comprehensive error recovery protocols that minimize downtime and ensure quick restoration of services, including predefined failover strategies.
+- **Feedback Loop**: Introduce a feedback loop for agents to report on the effectiveness of error handling protocols, allowing for continuous improvement.
 ### Identified Communication Failure Patterns
 - Recent analysis of communication logs has revealed several recurring failure patterns, including:
   - Increased response times during peak operational hours.